 Mono is easily spread through casual contact.
 Among teens, kissing is the most common means of transmitting mono since the virus is present in saliva.
 Epstein-Barr virus is airborne and can be transmitted by droplets released when an infected person coughs or sneezes.
 Sharing food or beverages with an infected person can also spread EBV infection.

 Many people come into contact with the Epstein-Barr virus and never develop an active infection.
 Instead, these people develop antibodies to the virus, which gives them immunity.
 The incubation period for mono is 4 to 6 weeks, meaning it takes that long after exposure for someone to develop symptoms.
-Mono is contagious for a few weeks or longer during an active infection.
+Mono is contagious for a few weeks (about 2 – 6 weeks) or in some people, longer during an active infection.

 Symptoms of mono are different in the beginning of the illness compared to later in the course of the illness.
 Initial symptoms within the first three days may include chills, loss of appetite, and feelings of lack of energy or malaise.
 More intense symptoms may occur after the first three days and can include profound fatigue, swollen lymph nodes in the neck, fever, and a severe sore throat.
 Throat symptoms can be so intense it leads people to seek medical attention.